ISISComputingGroup/ibex_developers_manual/Computer-Troubleshooting.md

     - uninstall apps which shouldn't be there (if you have admin access then removing mysql installer - community save 600Mb)
 - Check size of `instrument/var/logs` move any large logs to back `<inst area>\Backups$\stage-deleted\<instrument>`.
 Do this by creating a directory on c, moving files in then copying to this because it is write once.
 - [Truncate the database if it is too large](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Database-Troubleshooting#reducing-database-disc-space)

-Experimental not yet approved
+- If you have remote desktop and a little more time then:

-- disk disk clean up on c
+    - disk disk clean up on c as user remove all default files
     - run it in admin mode by clicking the button
-- look at things that can be removed
+    - remove all the default files it lets you